The Photography

 Everything sans your sleeping bag.
 We provide robust 4-season tents, comfortable sleeping pads and a pillow, electric fence around camp, portable “outie” (outhouse), and all your food, kitchenware, etc.

-Due to weight restrictions for the flights, tents may have to be shared (not usually).
-2 per person in most cases.
+Due to weight restrictions for the flights, tents may have to be shared (not usually; we haven’t hit weight limits in nearly ten years now; so it’s rare).
 Exceptions can be possible, so don’t hesitate to ask.

 You bring your sleeping bag, your clothes, and camera gear.